Smith & Wesson M&P10

-The Smith & Wesson M&P10 is Smith & Wesson's modified version of the AR-10 rifle.
+The Smith & Wesson M&P10 is a Smith & Wesson AR-10 Styled semiautomatic long rifle.

 Design details

 The M&P10 series of rifles is based on the AR-10.
 Smith & Wesson offers the M&P10 semi-automatic rifles in a variety of configurations tailored to specific shooting applications and styles.
 The standard model has a six-position collapsible stock, 4140 steel barrel, 7075 T6 aluminum receiver and a hard-coat black anodized finish.

 Variants

 In 2013, the M&P10 line was expanded to include the .308 Winchester calibre.

 Unveiled at 2013 SHOT Show, the rifle is available in several variants; the M&P10 (CA Compliant), M&P10 (Compliant), and the M&P10 CAMO are chambered in .308 Winchester.